UNINETTSigma2/documentation/jobs/jobtypes.md

 when any other job needs its resources, the `optimist` job is stopped and put back on the job queue.
 Therefore, all `optimist` jobs must use checkpointing, and access to run `optimist` jobs will only be given to projects that demonstrate that they can use checkpointing.
+To be able submit `optimist` jobs user has to send request to Sigma2 to get access to the special quota.

 # Job Priorities